starlake-ai/mcp-openapi-proxy/README.md

 After starting the service refer to the [JSON-RPC Testing](#json-rpc-testing) section for instructions on listing resources and tools.

----

 ### GetZep Example

 ![image](https://github.com/user-attachments/assets/9a4fdabb-fa3d-4626-a50f-438147eadc9f)

 GetZep offers a free cloud API for memory management with detailed endpoints.
-Since GetZep did not provide an official OpenAPI specification this project includes a generated spec hosted on GitHub for convenience.
-This approach—creating a spec from documentation—is a reusable pattern: users can similarly generate OpenAPI specs for any REST API and reference them locally (e.g. `file:///path/to/spec.json`).
+Since GetZep did not provide an official OpenAPI specification, this project includes a generated spec hosted on GitHub for convenience.
+Users can similarly generate OpenAPI specs for any REST API and reference them locally (e.g. `file:///path/to/spec.json`).
 Obtain an API key from [GetZep's documentation](https://docs.getzep.com/).

 #### 1. Verify the OpenAPI Specification

 Retrieve the project-provided GetZep OpenAPI specification:

 ```bash
 curl https://raw.githubusercontent.com/matthewhand/mcp-openapi-proxy/refs/heads/main/examples/getzep.swagger.json
 ```

 Ensure it’s a valid OpenAPI JSON document.
-Alternatively generate your own spec and use `file://` to point to a local file.
+Alternatively, generate your own spec and use a `file://` URL to reference a local file.

 #### 2. Configure mcp-openapi-proxy for GetZep

 Update your configuration:

 ```json
 {
     "mcpServers": {